caiusb/website/src/pages/blog/2025-12-30-self-hosted-postgres/index.md

 # Introduction

-I would like to self-host a few services, and they require persistence, in the form of a PostgreSQL database.
+I would like to selfhost a few services, and they require persistence, in the form of a PostgreSQL database.
 Since my Kubernetes cluster runs on 4 Raspberry Pi 4, each with an SD card for disk, it's only a matter of time until one them gets corrupted.
-So I'll need some form of easy automated backups, idealy with Point-In-Time Recovery (PITR).
+To avoid the innevitable and predictable data loss, I'll need automated backups, idealy with Point-In-Time Recovery (PITR).

-If I'm going to reinventin the wheel, why not go for the whole wheel?
+If I'm going to reinvent the wheel, why not go for the whole wheel?

 # Solution

 [CloudNativePG](https://cloudnative-pg.io/documentation/current/) seems to be most mature and feature complete out there.
 It provides an operator that does a lot of the heavy lifting.
-Backups are handled by a the [Barman Cloud](https://cloudnative-pg.io/plugin-barman-cloud/) plugin.
+Backups are handled by the [Barman Cloud](https://cloudnative-pg.io/plugin-barman-cloud/) plugin.
-It handles aspects like WAL Log archiving, taking regular snapshots and uploading them a cloud object storage, like S3.
+It handles aspects like WAL Log archiving, taking regular snapshots and uploading them a cloud object storage, like S3[^1].
 Seems to meet all the needs I need for my project.

 # Setup